asimihsan/notes/[frwk] ios_notes.md

 -	p46: In `viewDidUnload` release any strong references by setting to nil.
 -	p47: to create segue:
 	-	CTRL-drag table cell from master scene to detail scene, select Push.
-	-	select segue, go to attributes inspector, enter a custom ID into the identifier field to differeniate between segues for `prepareForSegue`.
+	-	select segue, go to attributes inspector, enter a custom ID into the identifier field to differentiate between segues for `prepareForSegue`.
 -	p50: making static table cells for a detail view.
 Connect UILabel views to detail view controller properties
 	-	CTRL-right click,
 	-	CTRL-drag new referencing outlet circle to yellow sphere, i.e. view controller.
 -	p53: pass data between scenes in `prepareForSegue`; when _source_ scene is aboue to transition to _destination_ scene.

--	p58: Adding a scene to a navigation hierarchy is good pracice.
+-	p58: Adding a scene to a navigation hierarchy is good practice.
 Select view controller, Editor -> Embed in -> Navigation controller
 	-	Easiest way to add a navigation bar on top, but not necessary if you're not navigating onwards.
 	-	Ensure the nav bar is always on top.
 	-	Easy to extend to add further scenes.